 In a collaborative study on sustainable building materials, researchers from Spain’s University of Seville and Glasgow’s University of Strathclyde have created bricks that contain sheep’s wool and a polymer derived from seaweed.
 Clay-based soils were provided by Scottish brick manufacturers, while the wool came from Scotland's textile industry, which produces more of the stuff than it can use.
 The polymer was an alginate, which occurs naturally in the cell walls of seaweed.
 Mixed together, the three substances resulted in bricks that were reportedly 37 percent stronger than regular unfired bricks.

-« Back to Wool and seaweed makes bricks stronger
+Read the full article: Wool and seaweed makes bricks stronger